My wedding advice collection

-How many times did a couple send me the form with barely enough time for me and them to get to the venue.
+How many times did a couple send me the form with barely enough time for me and them to get to the venue?
 And every time I made them double the time required to go from A to B, because you'll never know when there'll be traffic or worst construction zones (hello Quebec roads, tell the orange cones I said hi).
 Better be safe than sorry and keep your minds at ease knowing you'll be fine, no matter what.
-And if you do have more time at the end, you'll have a welcome break from the craziness of the day or just more photos time.
+And if you do have more time in the end, you'll have a welcome break from the craziness of the day or just more photo time.
 Yay!

 Do I really need to say more?

 Drink water and if needed just throw some electrolytes in there.
-Your body will thank you the day after.
+Your body will thank you for the day after.

 Break-in your shoes